 Learn more about Oxygen Therapy

-Pulmonary rehabilitation is a treatment program.
 It provides exercise training, education about COPD, tips on how to complete everyday activities without becoming so short of breath and advice on how to live better with your disease.
 Many different types of medical professionals work with you in the program.
 These include doctors, nurses, physical therapists, exercise specialists and dietitians.
 Dietitians (dye-ah-ti-shuns) are individuals who can teach you about healthy food choices.
 You will work with this team to create a special program for you.
 Pulmonary rehab programs are available in most communities and often paid for by insurance.
 If you have not been to pulmonary rehab talk to your healthcare team and ask how you can be referred.

 Learn more about Pulmonary Rehabilitation